lincolnyouree/Pokemon-API/README.md

 # Pokémon-API

-* A simple Pokémon collector using React and API.
+* A simple Pokémon index using React and API.

 ## Credits: